charleschika/image-classification-Satellite-image/README.md

 Fully Connected Neural Network (FNN)

 Dataset
-Satellite image Classification Dataset-RSI-CB256 , This dataset has 4 different classes mixed from Sensors and google map snapshot
+Satellite image Classification Dataset-RSI-CB256, This dataset has 4 different classes mixed from Sensors and google map snapshot

 Results
-The best performing model was the CNN, which achieved an accuracy of 95%.
-The other models achieved accuracies of 90%, 85%, 80%, and 75%, respectively.

-Instructions
+The result shows that deep learning models perform better than machine learning Instructions
 To install and run this project, you will need the following: